 Academic dishonesty is defined as any activity that tends to undermine the academic integrity of BCS.
 Academic dishonesty includes, but is not limited to, the following: cheating, fabrication, plagiarism, interference with other students' work, or facilitating academic dishonesty.
 An administrative review will occur in all instances of academic dishonesty.
-Consequences may include: partial/full loss of credit for the assignment, exam, or project that is the subject of academic dishonesty; loss of credit for the class that is the subject of academic dishonesty; removal from student leadership positions (student government, valedictorian, salutatorian); and /or any consequences as described in detail in Section 9 of this handbook (Conduct and Discipline).
-In instances of academic dishonesty regarding a specific assignment, exam, or project with a reduced grade awarded.
+Consequences may include: partial/full loss of credit for the assignment, exam, or project that is the subject of academic dishonesty; loss of credit for the class that is the subject of academic dishonesty; removal from student leadership positions (student government, valedictorian, salutatorian); and /or any Category I, II, and III consequences as described in detail in Section 9 of this handbook (Conduct and Discipline).
+In instances of academic dishonesty regarding a specific assignment, exam, or project, students may or may not be allowed to redo such assignment, exam, or project with a reduced grade awarded.
 Academic standards apply to all in-person and virtual classes offered at BCS.